In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Both Spectra pumps rank well with a screen that provides feedback on the settings, time, and more.
-You also don't need to cycle through the settings if you bypass yours; you can go back instead.
+You can toggle back and forth in settings, so there is no discomfort going through each setting to find your favorite.
 Plus, they remember your settings for next time!
-The Baby Buddha is also a standout for ease of use.
-While its interface isn't our favorite, thanks to lots of scrolling, it does have useful features like a timer, carry bag, and a way to store pumped milk.
+The Baby Buddha is also a standout; while its scrolling interface isn't our favorite, it does come with a timer, carry bag, and milk storage.

 The Baby Buddha has a scroll-style interface, but at least it gives setting information on its screen.